Sentinel-1 Reference Guide

 Example 3: Ocean Applications

-from phidown import CopernicusDataSearcher
+from phidown.search import CopernicusDataSearcher

 searcher = CopernicusDataSearcher()

-# Search for ocean products and wave mode data
+# Search for ocean products

 collection_name='SENTINEL-1',